TheArchit/openbsd-scripts/README.md

     Dump these file systems:
       /dev/rsd1f    (/var/postgresql) Last dump: Level 5, Date Wed May 15 13:58

     'fsdump' will now automatically pick it up.

 srcupdate:
 ---------
 Updates the OpenBSD ports tree (/usr/ports), userland (/usr/src) and kernel sources (/usr/src/sys) from CVS.
-The folloving variables should be adjusted to match the OpenBSD branch and preferred anonymous CVS server.
+The following variables should be adjusted to match the OpenBSD branch and preferred anonymous CVS server.

     cvs_repos="anoncvs@anoncvs.spacehopper.org:/cvs"